Publishing has changed drastically

 Creativity and marketing

-After all, Berlin wants with the competition series "Made to Create" book and press market, film and radio industry, art market, telecommunications, software, game development, music industry, advertising market or design industry.
+After all, with the “Made to Create” competition series, Berlin wants the book and press market, film and radio industry, art market, telecommunications, software, game development, music industry, advertising market or design industry.
 This includes, for example, innovative marketing ideas.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).